Sarmad426/Tech-Concepts/Back-end/Databases/Firebase/README.md

 # Firebase

 Firebase is a cloud based platform which provides multiple services, real time database, Firestore and more.
+It is maintained by google and integrated with the **Google Cloud** to provide cloud services.

 ## Services